Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 24. Stick to the path

 It’s important to stick to the marked trail when trekking.
-Not only should you do this as a safety precaution, but it’s also about conservation.
-Stepping off the trail could harm fragile flora and potentially upset the ecosystem.
+Not only should you do this as a safety precaution, but also for the sake of conservation.
+Stepping off the trail could harm fragile flora and harm a delicate ecosystem.
 We want to keep our literal human footprints to a minimum!
+(Learn more in 7 ways to reduce your eco footprint when trekking.)

 You also want to stick to the trail from a safety point of view.
 Firstly, stepping off the trail increases your chances of twisting an ankle or falling, as you might not see clearly where your foot will fall.
 Grass and vegetation can mask holes, exposed roots and more.

 Secondly, and more importantly, wandering off the trail jeopardises your safety.
 There might be literal and figurative pitfalls just off the pathway.
 Also, if mist or fog descends, you might struggle to find your way back to the route.
-If a mountain rescue team has to be sent out for you, they can’t be guaranteed of finding you if you’ve left the trail.
+Finally, if a rescue team has to be sent out for you, they can’t be guaranteed of finding you if you’ve left the trail.

 Exception: Going to the loo

-When you’re out in nature and nature calls, you’ll have to step off the path to find a quiet place.
+When you’re out in nature and nature calls, you usually have to step off the path to find a quiet, concealed spot.
 Try to go 50 m or more away from the trail, and be sure to bury any waste.
 Carrying a small trowel might be a good idea for certain treks.
 Do your best when navigating your loo run to step on as few plants as possible.

 Trek path in mountains of Sweden